QCrypt/qcrypt-website/README.md

 3. put `draft: true` in case you want to disable the page for the time being.
 4. In general, whenever the year is passed on as parameter, you might have to update it.
 So, searching under [/content/2025](/content/2025) for all occurrences of 2024 and replacing the correct ones with 2025 is probably a good strategy.

+### create new style file
+1. In [/themes/devfest-theme-hugo/assets/style/], duplicate [theme-2024.css](/themes/devfest-theme-hugo/assets/style/theme-2024.css) and rename it to `theme-2025.css`
+2. adjust the last line to set the `--primary:` variable in `root` to the themecolor picked above.

-### create new team and add admins
+### create new github team and add admins
 1. on https://github.com/orgs/QCrypt/teams, create a new team ```QCrypt 2025```
 2. add admins https://github.com/orgs/QCrypt/teams/qcrypt-2025/members
 3. add repositories https://github.com/orgs/QCrypt/teams/qcrypt-2025/repositories

-### setting up netfliy & domain name
+### setting up netfliy
-5. In netlify https://app.netlify.com/teams/qcrypt/members: add new admin as collaborator to 2024 site
+5. In netlify https://app.netlify.com/teams/qcrypt/members: add new admin as collaborator to qcrypt-website

 ### slack integration
 1. create a new private channel on QCrypt slack, named website-2024